Skip to content

 actionLeaf.
 Carries a list of steps, each evaluate or instruct.success iff every step succeeded.

-Every node carries a name (used in abtree next output and the mermaid render).
+Every node carries a name (used in abtree next output and the SVG trace).
 Composites carry children: [...].
 Actions carry steps: [...].

 Step kinds (action only)